Anaconda Plan: Evaluation

 Although a century and a half has elapsed since the end of the Civil War, the importance of the Anaconda Plan remains to some extent a matter of debate.
 The war was not the relatively bloodless affair that General Scott promised in his original proposal.
 Most historians regard this as merely a modification of the basic strategy in the course of events.
 At least one historian, however, denies that there ever was anything like a coherent strategy for subduing the South.
 Rowena Reed contends that the central government in Washington was unable to impose its will on the field commanders so the war was a series of independent campaigns, each of which was conducted according to the whims of whatever general happened to be in charge.
 According to her view, the Anaconda is a later conceptual imposition on events for which order did not exist at the time that they took place.

 For the historians who contend that a rational plan existed, the debate, like the plan itself, has two parts.
 The importance of the campaign to capture the Mississippi River and thereby lop off the Trans-Mississippi is acknowledged.
 Virtually all present-day historians agree that the Union's Western campaign was at least as significant as that in the East.
 To the extent that fighting in the West before mid-1863 can be regarded as preparing for or culminating in the capture of Vicksburg, the Anaconda has been validated.

-The worth of the Union blockade, however, remains controversial.
+The worth of the Union blockade remains controversial.
 No one seriously contends that it alone would have won the war for the North.
-But while it is conceded not to have been sufficient, the question remains if it was necessary, i.e. whether the South would have endured had the blockade not sapped the strength of the Rebel armies beyond the tipping point.
+While it is conceded not to have been sufficient, the question remains if it was necessary — i.e. whether the South would have endured had the blockade not sapped the strength of the Rebel armies beyond the tipping point.

 Those who deny the importance of the blockade advance two principal arguments.
 First, it was never very effective.
 Throughout the war, more than three-quarters of all attempts to evade the blockade were successful.
 The one quarter that did not get through can be written off as operational losses.
 That was because the blockade runners were small and built for speed, rather than capacity.